 On November 27, 2024, CDFA placed Raw Farm under quarantine.
 This action barred the distribution of the company’s raw milk, cream, kefir, butter, and cheese.
 On December 14, milk products were recalled from a second producer, Valley Milk Simply Bottled.

-CDC has recorded 74 human cases (67 confirmed and 7 probable) since 2022, with all but one of those cases occurring since the spring of 2024.
-The cases have occurred 10 states (California [37], Colorado [10], Iowa [1], Louisiana [1], Michigan [2], Missouri [1], Oregon [1],Texas [1], and Washington [11], and Wisconsin [1].
-Forty four of the cases occurred after exposure to infected cattle and 23 after exposure to infected poultry.
-One case was thought to be due to exposure to wild birds, backyard flocks, or mammals.
-The source of exposure was unknown in 2 cases.
+On April 1, 2024, the Texas Department of State Health Services reported that a dairy farm worker had tested positive for highly pathogenic avian influenza A(H5N1) virus after exposure to presumably infected dairy cattle.
+CDC has confirmed 70 human cases of avian influenza, with all but one of those cases occurring since the spring of 2024.
+The cases have occurred 13 states (California [38], Colorado [10], Iowa [1], Louisiana [1], Michigan [2], Missouri [1], Nevada [1], Ohio [1], Oregon [1],Texas [1], and Washington [11], Wisconsin [1], Wyoming [3].
+Most of the cases have occurred after contact with sick cattle [41] or poultry [24].
+Two cases thought to be due to exposure to wild birds, backyard flocks, or other mammals.
+The source of exposure source has not been identified in 3 cases.
 So far, no human-to-human transmission has been identified.

 The United States Department of Agriculture (USDA) has been very slow in responding to this outbreak.
 On October 24, John’s Hopkins Center for Health Security claimed that USDA had yielded to industry pressure and had weakened an emergency order meant to prevent infected cows from moving across state lines.
 Not until December 6, did the USDA finally implement a mandatory milk testing program.